How does AI affect our daily lives and what will be its evolution?

 Doesn’t matter whether you prefer Facebook or Twitter or Instagram, most of the content you get through them is processed by artificial intelligence.
 Due to machine learning, AI applications offer you information that you might be looking for, so you go back to them more often.
 That is why if you like a couple of pictures related to workouts you will receive ads or related posts of gyms.
 Your user experience is totally controlled and measured by the algorithm!

 Most companies rely upon their customer service to chatbots to answer users’ simple questions.
-These bots powered by AI help clients look for what they need but also keep the clients’ data to offer them products based on their profile and past searches.
+These bots powered by AI help clients look for what they need but also keep the clients’ data to offer them products based on their profiles and past searches.

 There are plenty of everyday situations where AI technology is used, such as spam filters, maps apps, predictive Google engines, pictures powered by AI, language translations, smart driving, etc